boutabou/boutabou-pwa/README.md

 ## Working process

-The main branch is our **main** branch which contains the updated version of the app.
+The main branch contains the updated version of the app.
 The **preprod** branch is used to deploy our application on our [domain name](https://tohubohu.herokuapp.com/).
 For each feature, we create a branch with the name of the feature we are going to develop.

 We use gitmoji to name our commits.